brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 1:00pm - 1:45pm: Finished adding form fields that conditionally render for "future trips".
 Updated 'Create' and 'Update' functionality to work with new fields.

+* 2:00pm - 2:30pm: Retrieved info from all properties from database to display in UI (Display functionality will be updated later).

+* 2:30pm - :

 <!-- NOTES:

 Refactor application to show all trips in one list.